webdriverextensions/webdriverextensions-maven-plugin/README.md

 - phantomjs, linux, 32bit
 - phantomjs, linux, 64bit

-WARNING!
-There may be some issue with downloading the phantomjs driver from bitbucket.
-At least the tests seems to randomly fail cause of some "Request has expired" or other unknown reason.
-If you encounter this when using this plugin please report this as a bug as a github issue.
-WARNING!

-I try to update the drivers as soon as I notice they are updated.
+We try to update the drivers as soon as we notice they are updated.
 If you want to help to keep the drivers updated see the [projects GitHub repository](https://github.com/webdriverextensions/webdriverextensions-maven-plugin-repository-2.0).
 To verify that a version is available for installation check that it exists in the [default drivers repository.json file](https://github.com/webdriverextensions/webdriverextensions-maven-plugin-repository-2.0/blob/master/repository.json).